-- The Chapel Choir provides leadership for hymnody and liturgy, and also adorns our service with a variety of musical offerings in various musical styles.
+The Chapel Choir – rehearses on Wednesday evenings at 7:00 p.m.
+This group provides leadership for hymnody and liturgy, and also adorns our services with a variety of musical offerings in various musical styles at worship each Sunday at 10:00.

 Here are some projects that have kept the groups busy!

-- The Chapel Choir continues to lead in the each weekly service twice to three times each month.
+- The Chapel Choir continues to lead in weekly service twice to three times each month.

-- The Chapel Choir participated with the Ecumenical Thanksgiving Service at St. Simon’s Episcopal Church in November.
+- The Chapel Choir will participate with the Ecumenical Thanksgiving Service in November.

 - Epiphany is blessed to have both a pipe organ and a wonderful Knabe grand piano in the worship space.